suvayu/fzf_search/README.md

 When you are working in a large repository/working directory, searching for blocks of text in hundreds of files can be difficult.
-This FZF UI for Ripgrep addresses that by letting you narrow down your search results by recursively.
+This FZF interface for Ripgrep addresses that by letting you narrow down your search results recursively.
 A search is restricted to the set of files with matches in the previous step.
-At any point, you can easily switch between searching file contents and filtering on file paths.
+At any point, you can easily switch between searching file contents or filtering file paths.
 Here is a mini screencast demonstrating some of these features.

 ![screen cast of using fzf-search](./fzf-search-demo.gif)